-- · Complete application and application fee - Qualified Bachelor's Degree with a minimum GPA of 2.5. - Approved interview with the school official: The applicant must verbally demonstrate that he/she has reasonable expectations of how the program would benefit him/her in terms of skill acquisition, academic gains or job marketability. - Submit valid photo identification. - 1-2 page essay on the purpose of seeking the degree and stance on a biblical perspective of psychology. - Three letters of recommendation. - Signed acknowledgement of RU's statement of faith. - Direct transfer credit may be established through evaluation of official academic transcripts. - Submit to and pass a background check. - Meet technology requirements and sign acknowledgement. - Be a resident of the state of California.
+- Complete application and application fee - Qualified Bachelor's Degree with a minimum GPA of 2.5. - Approved interview with the school official: The applicant must verbally demonstrate that he/she has reasonable expectations of how the program would benefit him/her in terms of skill acquisition, academic gains or job marketability. - Submit valid photo identification. - 1-2 page essay on the purpose of seeking the degree and stance on a biblical perspective of psychology. - Three letters of recommendation. - Signed acknowledgement of RU's statement of faith. - Direct transfer credit may be established through evaluation of official academic transcripts. - Submit to and pass a background check. - Meet technology requirements and sign acknowledgement. - Authorization by state to take online classes through Rhombus University.